quotient-im/gtad/README.md

 (`{{paramName}}` or `{{nameCamelCase}}`) names of those parameters so that you can still use it for JSON key names in actual API payloads in your template files.

+Since GTAD 0.7 you can prepend the scope (schema or call name) as they appear in the API definition file to limit the substitution to a specific occurence of the identifier.
+The separating character is `/` (works without escaping even inside regexes).
+This is especially useful to adjust the parameter name for `additionalProperties` (see further in this document) in different schemas.
+E.g., the line `AuthenticationData/additionalProperties: authInfo` will
+rename the `additionalProperties` field of a schema with the name `AuthenticationData` to `authInfo`; at the same time, you can have a line `getWhoIs/additionalProperties: devices` that will rename.
+You must NOT provide the scope name in the substitution string.

 ##### `types`
 This is the biggest and the most important part of the analyzer configuration,